Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: High-Dimensional Qudits: Simulation

 \section{High-Dimensional Qudits: Simulation}

 The qubit example of Section~\ref{sec:example} demonstrates the QAD mechanism for $d = 2$.
-We now verify that the results extend to high-dimensional qudits, where the copy reduction factor of $O(d)$ predicted by Theorem~\ref{thm:qad}(iii) becomes increasingly significant.
+We now verify that the results extend to high-dimensional qudits, where the conditioning advantage of the full-rank estimator over the single-outcome rank-1 estimator grows with dimension.